Chlorine: Chlorine fluorides

 The three fluorides of chlorine form a subset of the interhalogen compounds, all of which are diamagnetic.
 Some cationic and anionic derivatives are known, such as ClF_{2}^{−}, ClF_{4}^{−}, ClF_{2}^{+}, and Cl2F+.
 Some pseudohalides of chlorine are also known, such as cyanogen chloride (ClCN, linear), chlorine cyanate (ClNCO), chlorine thiocyanate (ClSCN, unlike its oxygen counterpart), and chlorine azide (ClN3).

 Chlorine monofluoride (ClF) is extremely thermally stable, and is sold commercially in 500-gram steel lecture bottles.
-It is a colourless gas that melts at −155.6 °C and boils at −100.1 °C. It may be produced by the direction of its elements at 225 °C, though it must then be separated and purified from chlorine trifluoride and its reactants.
+It is a colourless gas that melts at −155.6 °C and boils at −100.1 °C. It may be produced by the reaction of its elements at 225 °C, though it must then be separated and purified from chlorine trifluoride and its reactants.
 Its properties are mostly intermediate between those of chlorine and fluorine.
 It will react with many metals and nonmetals from room temperature and above, fluorinating them and liberating chlorine.
 It will also act as a chlorofluorinating agent, adding chlorine and fluorine across a multiple bond or by oxidation: for example, it will attack carbon monoxide to form carbonyl chlorofluoride, COFCl.
 It will react analogously with hexafluoroacetone, (CF3)2CO, with a potassium fluoride catalyst to produce heptafluoroisopropyl hypochlorite, (CF3)2CFOCl; with nitriles RCN to produce RCF2NCl2; and with the sulfur oxides SO2 and SO3 to produce ClSO2F and ClOSO2F respectively.
 It will also react exothermically with compounds containing –OH and –NH groups, such as water: